Download our Project Guides:

 Your packaging says “no pre-drilling.”
 Does that include concrete?

 No pre-drilling is referencing application with hardwoods — not concrete.
-Concrete applications require pre-drilling with a carbide bit before installing the SPAX® fastener.
+Concrete applications for our multi-material fasteners require pre-drilling with a carbide bit before installing the SPAX® fastener.
 Required hole size is published on the back of our product packaging.

-Are there any tips to using SPAX® fasteners in concrete?
+Are there any tips to using SPAX® multi-material fasteners in concrete?